NullHooks/NullHooks/README.md

 As I said I made this project to learn about game hacking and cpp in general, so expect some bad practises and errors, but feel free to improve them!

-See [contributing.md](CONTRIBUTING.md) for contributing to the project and [references.md](REFERENCES.md) for a list of cheats that helped me learn while making the project.
+See [contributing.md](CONTRIBUTING.md) for contributing to the project and [references.md](REFERENCES.md) for a list of cheats that helped me learn while making it.

 ## Features
 ### Visuals